-The microscopic excess entropy is defined \cite{sch14} by $\Sex(\bR)\equiv\Sex(\rho,U(\bR))$ in which $\Sex(\rho,U)$ is the thermodynamic excess entropy of the equilibrium state point with density $\rho$ and average potential energy $U$.
-Note that the function $\Sex(\bR)$ is defined for any configuration of any system, whether R-simple or not.
-It can be shown that if \eq{hsi} applies, however, $\Sex(\bR)$ depends only on the configuration's reduced coordinates, $\tbR\equiv\rho^{1/3}\bR$ \cite{sch14}.
-Inverting the relation $\Sex(\bR)=\Sex(\rho,U(\bR))$ for an R-simple system thus leads to
+The microscopic excess-entropy function is defined \cite{sch14} by $\Sex(\bR)\equiv\Sex(\rho,U(\bR))$ in which $\Sex(\rho,U)$ is the thermodynamic excess entropy of the equilibrium state point with density $\rho$ and average potential energy $U$.
+Note that the function $\Sex(\bR)$ is defined for any configuration of any system, whether it is R-simple or not.
+It can be shown that whenever \eq{hsi} applies, $\Sex(\bR)$ depends only on the configuration's reduced coordinates, $\tbR\equiv\rho^{1/3}\bR$ \cite{sch14}.
+Thus inverting the relation $\Sex(\bR)=\Sex(\rho,U(\bR))$ for an R-simple system leads to